DeepLabCut/DeepLabCut/README.md

 # News (and in the news):

+- Dec 2018: There will be a workshop on DeepLabCut at the Rowland Institute, Harvard University in January 2019!
+[Sign up until Dec 28](https://twitter.com/TrackingActions/status/1067253667315806211/photo/1)
 - Nov 2018: We posted a detailed guide for DeepLabCut 2.0 on [BioRxiv](https://www.biorxiv.org/content/early/2018/11/24/476531).
 It also contains a case study for 3D pose estimation in cheetahs.
 - Nov 2018: Various (post-hoc) analysis scripts contributed by users (and us) will be gathered at [DLCutils](https://github.com/AlexEMG/DLCutils).
 Feel free to contribute!
 In particular, there is a script guiding you through importing a project into the new data format for DLC 2.0